microsoft/UFO/documents/docs/automator/overview.md

 ## Receiver

 The `Receiver` is a central component in the Automator application that performs actions on the application.
 It provides functionalities to interact with the application and execute the action.
-All available actions are registered in the `Receiver` with the `ReceiverManager` class.
+All available actions are registered in the with the `ReceiverManager` class.

 You can find the reference for a basic `Receiver` class below: